 Halfway up the steps, on the first landing, there’s a small dragon fountain proudly poking out from the yellow and red emblem of Catalonia.
-He’s pretty cute, but it’s his big brother a few steps up that has grown into a symbol of Barcelona, and hence tends to attract all the attention.
+He’s pretty cute, but it’s his big brother a few steps up that has grown into a symbol of Barcelona and a defining icon of Park Güell history, and hence tends to attract all the attention.
 He goes by the name of…

 He might sound like the heavily moustachioed leader of a scary biker gang, but El Drac is, in fact, a flamboyant lizard and the friendly guardian of Park Güell.
 Meaning ‘the dragon’ in Catalan, El Drac’s fancy scales are fashioned out of broken shards of mosaic tiles, a style known as trencadís, which Gaudí helped to pioneer.

 Gaudí’s asymmetrical arrangement of different shapes, sizes, and colours of the tiles is perhaps another nod to nature’s imperfect perfection, and you’ll see plenty of trencadís while visiting Park Güell.
 What’s really cool?
-Gaudí used discarded tiles from a local factory instead of buying new ones for his work.
+Gaudí used discarded tiles from a local factory instead of buying new ones for his Park Güell lizard.
 He really did put nature first.

 Arguably the most famous part of the park, El Drac singlehandedly keeps several dedicated Instagram servers overheating on a daily basis.
 At peak times, you might have to wait for the planets to align before you can snap a photobomb-free selfie.
 But every seasoned selfie-hunter knows that saintly patience and simmering misanthropy are all part of the fun.